chinmay-farkya/chinmay-farkya/README.md

-# Hello, I'm Chinmay - Smart Contract Security Researcher
+# Hello, I'm Chinmay - Associate Security Researcher at Spearbit

 A proficient smart contract security researcher dedicated to enhancing the security of web3.
 Ranked 54th overall on Sherlock.
 With a specific focus on Solidity, I aim to identify and resolve vulnerabilities, contributing to a safer blockchain ecosystem.
 Adept in collaborative environments and competitive settings as evidenced by achievements in various audit competitions.